 Author: Benjamin Graham

 A masterpiece trending on the bookshelves for years, wisdom flows throughout this heavy book on investing.
 A bit difficult for beginners to understand.
-This book should be read by a true and long term investor, not speculators.
-If have learnt the science of investment in your college, learn the art of investment here.
-This will help you build the right attitude, the right character you need to have as an investor.
+This book should be read by true and long-term investors, not speculators.
+If you have learned the science of investment in your college, learn the art of investment here.
+This will help you build the right attitude and the right character you need to have as an investor.

 A Random Walk Down Wall Street